microsoft/vscode-spring-boot-dashboard/README.md

 [![Travis CI](https://travis-ci.org/Microsoft/vscode-spring-boot-dashboard.svg?branch=master)](https://travis-ci.org/Microsoft/vscode-spring-boot-dashboard/)
 [![MIT License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/Microsoft/vscode-spring-boot-dashboard/blob/master/LICENSE)

 Spring Boot Dashboard is a lightweight extension in Visual Studio Code (VS Code).
 With an explorer in the side bar, you can view and manage all available Spring Boot projects in your workspace.
-It now also supports the features to quickly start, stop or debug a Spring Boot project.
+It also supports the features to quickly start, stop or debug a Spring Boot project.
 For more advanced Spring support in VS Code, please check the [Spring Boot Extension Pack](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-boot-dev-pack).

 ## Feature List